vlaaad/vlaaad.github.io/_posts/2025-08-17-mcp-tools-with-dependent-types.md

 ---
 layout: post
-title: "MCP tools with dependent&nbsp;types"
+title: "MCP tools with dependent types"
 description: "After some experimenting with writing an MCP server and using LLM APIs with structured output, I think there is room for improvement for the MCP specification."
 ---